 The Minnesota Legislature has recognized the benefits of natural shorelines by enacting policies to protect them.
-Minnesota Statutes specify policies to conserve and use water resources in the best interests of its people, and to promote the public health, safety, and welfare.
+Minnesota Statutes specify policies to conserve and use water resources in the best interests of its people, and to promote public health, safety, and welfare.
 It is also the policy of the state to promote the retention and conservation of all water falling from the sky in the areas where it falls.
-Natural shorelands are critical in achieving these policies, so statewide shoreland development standards (Minnesota Rule 6120) include provisions to protect shorelines from destructive alteration.
+Natural shorelines are critical in achieving these policies, so statewide shoreland development standards (Minnesota Rule 6120) include provisions to protect shorelines from destructive alteration.
 However, the state of lake shorelands is dire.
 Regulations have not stopped shoreline alterations, lot by lot, year by year, and lake by lake.

-Lakeshore property owners value healthy lakes and clean water19.
-But, there is a paradox: a portion of this population's actions are inconsistent with lake protection.
-To effectively address the loss of natural shoreland, we need to better understand what is driving the removal of natural shorelines and preference for suburban lawns in lake country.
+Lakeshore property owners value healthy lakes and clean water.
+But, there is a paradox: the condition of Minnesota's shorelines suggests that action on the land is inconsistent with this value.
 Addressing the contradictions between values and actions will require an entirely new approach.
-This is THE PROBLEM we hope to address.

 The science and data are available; lack of information is not the issue.
-The connection between behavior (both individual and collective), knowledge and values is the issue, and understanding and making this connection is critically important.
+The connection between behavior (both individual and collective), knowledge and values is the issue.
+Understanding and making this connection is critically important.
 In addition to revised regulations, we believe a bottom-up, community approach is necessary to provide a more comprehensive solution to this environmental problem.